tommi1hirvonen/Biflow/README.md

 ### On-premise

-The on-premise option takes advantage of OS level features such as Windows Services (used for the scheduler service).
+The on-premise option takes advantage of OS level features such as Windows Services (used for the scheduler/executor services).
 If an on-premise installation is possible, this is the option that allows for most control of the setup.
-The executor application can be configured to run in one of two ways, a web application or a console application.
-The web application option provides more features, such as global orchestration (cross-job and cross-execution dependencies, duplicate step execution monitoring etc.).

 ### Azure (monolithic)